JamesSkemp/words/content/post/can-wisconsin-pick-a-presidential-candidate-or-what.md

 +++
-title = "Can Wisconsin Pick a Presidential Candidate, or What?" summary = "A look at the Presidential picks of Wisconsin, from 1900 to 2004, specifically those from the Democratic and Republican parties." draft = false comments = true date = "2005-01-08T00:01:00-06:00"
+title = "Can Wisconsin Pick a Presidential Candidate, or What?" description = "A look at the Presidential picks of Wisconsin, from 1900 to 2004, specifically those from the Democratic and Republican parties." draft = false comments = true date = "2005-01-08T00:01:00-06:00"